michiosw/secure_vsomeip_modifikation/README.md

 Use [Docker](https://www.docker.com/products/docker-desktop) to create the Docker Image. <br/>
 After the successful installation of Docker, move to the folder your Dockerfile (which can be found in this repository) is located in.<br/>

-1. Now the Docker Image can be built:
+1. Build the Docker Image:

 ```bash
 docker build -t img-secure-vsomeip .